tillmzw/cos/content/posts/28-Castle-Ravenloft.md

 date: 2026-03-12
 draft: false
 toc: false
-description: "The party enters the lions den"
+description: "Entering the lions den"
 ---

 ## In the Blue Water Inn